Change starts within

 Key facts:

-• Duration: 2020-2025
+• Duration: 2020-2025 (model project) and 2026 (development grant)

 • Location: Berlin

-• In collaboration with: AVE Institut
+• Model project in collaboration with: AVE Institut

 To the website